Aineph/Bistromathique/README.md

   \     /
    \   -
     \ / \
      *   7
       \
         2
 ```

+### Computations

 The algorithms used in for calculations are standards naive algorithms for the addition and the subtraction.
 They both have a complexity of O(n).

 In order to improve the computation time of multiplications,
 the Karatsuba algorithm is used.
 Thus instead of having a complexity of 0(n^2) as with naive multiplication algorithms,
 the complexity is about O(n^log2(3)) which is almost equivalent to O(n^1.585).

+Finally, the algorithm used for both the division and the modulo is the "Knuth" long division algorithm as described
+in the book "The art of computer programming volume 2".